SkullV5/SkullV5/README.md

 ## I'm a IT engeneering student and software developer

-- 🌱 I’m currently learning everything 👨‍💻
+- 🌱 I’m currently working with C# 👨‍💻
 - 🥅 2022 Goals: Learn more about AI
-- ⚡ Fun fact: I love to go for a run and play guitar
+- ⚡ Fun fact: I love to go for a run and play videogames

 ### Connect with me: